ayechanst/platinum-eth/plat-eth/posts/1overview.md

 data: "2024-04-20"
 ---

-# Under Contruction
+# Under Construction

 Platinum-Eth is being built right now.
 For now the site is being designed and formatted.
 The first thing that will be done is challenge 0:
-Simple NFT, and I will work on the challenges in order.
+Simple NFT and I will work on the challenges in order.
 Stay tuned!

 # The Goal of Platinum-Eth